Post

 EnumSystemLocalesA

-Enumerates the locales that are either installed on or supported by an operating system.
+This function enumerates the locales that are either installed or supported by the operating system.

 1